 1. Learn to lift correctly

 The back was not designed to lift!
-So many injuries can be prevented from simply lifting correctly.
-Here are the 5 simple guidelines from Occupational Safety and Health Administration:
+So many injuries can be prevented by simply lifting correctly.
+Here are the 5 simple guidelines from the Occupational Safety and Health Administration:

 2. Do exercises to prevent lower back pain.

 Exercises to both stretch and strengthen the body’s core.
-It’s important to excercise muscles of the lower back, hips, buttocks and hamstrings two to three times a week.
+It’s important to exercise muscles of the lower back, hips, buttocks, and hamstrings two to three times a week.
 See this sample exercise routine.
 Photos show different levels of difficulty that allow you to ease into each exercise.

 3. Sit properly to prevent lower back pain.